joist-framework/joist/packages/di/README.md

 # Di

 Dependency Injection in ~800 bytes.
+The Joist Dependency Injector is a small inversion of control (IOC) container that resolves dependencies lazyily.
+This means that it passes functions around and that dependencies are not initialized untill they are called.

 #### Installation: